A Collection of Code Snippets in as Many Programming Languages as Possible

 If you see anything you’d like to change or update, please consider contributing.

-As you can see, we can write a script to reverse a string in three lines of code.
-In the following sections, we’ll take a look at a breakdown of each of these lines.
+As you can see, we can write a script to reverse a string in five lines of code (not counting the blank line).
+In the following sections, we'll take a look at a breakdown of each of these lines.

 (define (reverse-string x)